 Additional growth in the district has brought about the need for additional space to provide high quality instruction to our students.
 In 2010, the district opened its new Fine Arts Center, with rehearsal space for the band, choral and orchestra programs at Byrnes High School, as well as a 1000-seat performance hall with state of the art sound and lighting systems.
 The facility is available for use by school performing groups as well as those in the community.
 In May 2015, District Five began the construction of a \$2.8-million-dollar addition at Lyman Elementary School.
 The 14,000 square foot addition includes eight new classrooms for students in grades 2-4 and two new kindergarten classrooms.
 Construction was completed in August, 2016.
-In June 2015, District Five began the construction of a \$26-million-dollar classroom addition at James F. Byrnes High School.
-The 96,951 square foot facility provides 36 additional classrooms and support spaces.
-In addition, the new construction will provide increased facility security allowing all classrooms to be under one roof, and more up-to-date instructional spaces replacing classrooms that were built in 1955.
+In June 2015, District Five began the construction of a \$2.6-million-dollar classroom addition at James F. Byrnes High School.
+The 96,951 square foot facility provides 36 additional classrooms to be under one roof, and more up-to-date instruction will provide increased facility security allowing all classrooms to be under one roof, and more up-to-date instructional spaces replacing classrooms that were built in 1955.
 Students and staff occupied the new facility in the spring of 2017.